linnarsson-lab/BoneFight/README.md

 expression profiles are more robust than single-cell profiles).

-As another example, Bone Fight could be used to map one set of single-cell clusters to another, under the assumption that they represent the same underlying reality.
+As another example, Bone Fight could be used to map one set of single-cell clusters to another, under the assumption that they represent the same tissue.
 For example, this could be used to align mouse and human single-cell data from the same tissue.

 ## Views